aueb-wim/DataQualityControlTool/README.md

 The tool has two major functionalities:
 1. Validate data and produce reports with the validation results and with some overall statistics about the data
 2. Perform data cleaning
+3. Infer a dataset's schema which in in the form of a csv file.
 The main purpose of this tool is to produce statistical report of a given dataset and its variables (tabular dataset profiling) and propose value corrections for problematic data-entries.
 Also, the tool has the ability to extract and export meta-data headers of a set of DICOM MRIs.

 ## Installing / Getting started